zulip/zulip-mobile/docs/howto/windows-wsl.md

 3. Install and set up Android Studio.

-   React Native provides [instructions][getting-started] for this.
+   React Native provides [instructions][rn-setup] for this.
 You'll need to click the tab labeled **React Native CLI Quickstart**, and select the **Windows** and **Android** options when they become available (if they're not already selected).